Angela Means: Early life

-Means is a child of a Jewish mother and a black father.
-She grew up on a farm near Ann Arbor, Michigan.
+Means grew up on a farm near Ann Arbor, Michigan.

 Career

 Acting and modeling

 Means began her modeling and acting career at the age of 19.
 Her first acting gigs were in In Living Color (1990–94), Hangin' with Mr. Cooper (1992–97), and Bad Girls of Def (1993–94).
 She then played a lead role in House Party 3 (1994) and appeared in The Cherokee Kid (1996).
 In 1998 until 2001, she was a series regular on Nickelodeon's Cousin Skeeter.

 Notably, she played the role of Felisha in the Ice Cube-wrote 1995 film Friday, which garnered internet attention much later for the phrase "Bye, Felicia".
-Despite the popularity of her role in Friday, Means claimed she experienced public harassment, including being referred to by some as a "filthy b***h".

 Comedy

-Means began performing stand-up comedy at the age of 26, toured with the late Bernie Mac and Chris Rock, and joined Def Comedy Jam's nationwide tour.
+Means began performing stand-up comedy at the age of 24, toured with the late Bernie Mac and Chris Rock, and joined Def Comedy Jam's nationwide tour.

 Chef

 Means later began a career as a vegan chef.
 In September 2017, she opened Jackfruit Cafe, a vegan soul food restaurant in Los Angeles.

-Means has written two vegan cookbooks: 85 Vegan Recipes, Seven Sinner and the Angel Who Loved Them.
+Means has written a vegan cookbook and a horror novel: 85 Vegan Recipes, Seven Sinner and the Angel Who Loved Them.

-Means closed her LA cafe and moved to Tahoka, Texas in September 2023.
-She is re-opening her Jackfruit Cafe in the small West Texas farming community 30 miles south of Lubbock.
-Means made the move from Los Angeles to Tahoka because she got "a little tired of Los Angeles" due to the cost of living and wanted to find something "different."